 Tuesday 10th October 2017

-In light of the publication of the Government’s Industrial Strategy, which included boosting STEM skills as one of its ten pillars, and timed to take place six months on from the publication of the Commons Science and Technology Committee report in April: Industrial Strategy: science and STEM skills, which called for the Government to complement its raft of initiatives to increase STEM skills, including the new further education T' level, by scaling-up existing local STEM-promoting initiatives, this event will bring delegates and policymakers together to discuss the current state of STEM provision in the UK and how to ensure the future generation of scientists and engineers.
+This event takes place in the context of the Government reaffirming it's commitment to develop new T-Levels and deliver a 'skills revolution' and following the publication of the Government’s Industrial Strategy, which included boosting STEM skills as one of its ten pillars.
+In addition, it is timed to take place six months on from the publication of the Commons Science and Technology Committee report in April: Industrial Strategy: science and STEM skills, which called for the Government to complement its raft of initiatives to increase STEM skills, this event will bring delegates and policymakers together to discuss the current state of STEM provision in the UK and how to ensure the future generation of scientists and engineers.

 Changing Attitudes, Support for Teachers and Expanding Specialist Provision